Jonathon-Fleming/ToxPi-GIS/Examples/Vignette1- Using ToxPi_creation.md

 Parameters:
 * inputfile - The ToxPi GUI results file to draw ToxPi profiles from
-* outputfile.lyrx - The location for the result lyrx file output by the script.
-Please add .lyrx
+* outputfolder\outputfile.lyrx - The location for the result lyrx file output by the script.
+Please add folder and .lyrx
 * scale - Optionally scales the size of the ToxPi profiles.
 The default is 1
 * extent - Optionally provides an administrative boundary layer.
 Options are:
     * censusTract